pittisl/ReMindView-Bench/README.md

 Evaluation entrypoints live in `evaluation/` (`eval_models.sh`, `eval_internvl35.py`, `eval_llava_onevision.py`, `eval_qwen_vl.py`).
 Some evaluation code paths are intentionally left minimal; add checkpoints and dataset paths before use.
 Additional evaluation scripts will be added here as they are released.

 ## Using the Generated Dataset
+Download the dataset from [Hugging Face](https://huggingface.co/datasets/Xue0823/ReMindView-Bench) or produce it locally via the pipeline above.
 Simple example to load QA pairs for a VQA task:
 ```python
 import pandas as pd